LabKey/labkey-api-python/README.md

-# About
-The Python client API for LabKey Server lets you query, insert and update data on a LabKey Server from a Python client.
+Python API for LabKey Server.
+Lets you query, insert, and update data on a LabKey Server using Python.

-# Release Notes
+## Release Notes

 Changes in the current release: